× Aliceara

 × Aliceara, abbreviated Alcra. in the horticultural trade, is the nothogenus for intergeneric hybrids between three orchid genera (Brassia × Miltonia × Oncidium).
 The name Cambria is used in the horticultural trade.
+Some other nothogenus names which were created for hybrids involving the then-recognized genera Cochlioda and Odontoglossum, regarded as synonyms of Oncidium as of May 2026, are now equivalent to × Aliceara.
+These include × Bakerara, × Beallara and × Degarmoara.

 Description

 Plants of the genus × Aliceara have relatively stretched pseudobulbs, from which the leaves and the long floral stem develop.
 The inflorescences have from three to seven flowers, in a large variety of colors and shapes.
 At the end of the flowering period the orchid produces a new pseudobulb that can create a new plant.

 Taxonomy

 The name "× Cambria" is used commercially for hybrids among genera of subtribe Oncidiinae, initially including the genera Cochlioda and Odontoglossum.
 These two genera have been merged into Oncidium, so the nothogenus × Aliceara applies.

 Other related names affected by the merger into Oncidium include: